 Varex's competitors could develop technologies and products that are more effective than those Varex currently uses or produces or that could render its products obsolete or noncompetitive.
-In addition, the timing of Varex's competitors' introduction of products into the market could affect the market acceptance and sales of Varex's products.
-Some competitors offer specialized products that provide, or may be perceived by customers to provide, an advantage over Varex's products.
+In addition, the timing of Varex's competitors' introduction of products into products that provide, or may be perceived by customers to provide, an advantage over Varex's products.
 Also, some of Varex's non-U.S. competitors may not be subject to the same standards, regulatory and/or other legal requirements to which Varex is subject and, therefore, they could have a competitive advantage in developing, manufacturing and marketing products and services.
 Any inability to develop, gain regulatory approval for and supply commercial quantities of competitive products to the market as quickly and effectively as Varex's competitors could limit market acceptance of Varex's products and reduce its sales.
 Any of these competitive factors could negatively and materially affect Varex's pricing, sales, revenues, market share and gross margins and its ability to maintain or increase its operating margins.